 Check out our services, and contact us today to see how we can help you grow your company.

 The current fees to file Articles of Incorporation for a Kentucky professional corporation can be found on the Kentucky Secretary of State website.

 Kentucky law doesn’t require that you retain an attorney for this process, and depending on the size and complexity of your business, it may not be necessary.
-ZenBusiness provides many tools to help you run your Kentucky professional corporation on your own, such as our registered agent service, name reservation service, and Worry Free Compliance services.
+ZenBusiness provides many tools to help you run your Kentucky professional corporation on your own, such as our registered agent service and Worry-Free Compliance services.

 Yes.
 As discussed above, professionals can also form PLLCs.

 Only in rare situations.
 Under Kentucky law, all the members of a professional service corporation must be from the same professional service or from “related” professional services.